Topic: Home Visiting Programs for Child Well-Being

-Home Visiting for Child Well-Being was chosen because it is of particular interest to Child Welfare due to the connection between early child development and well-being.
+Home Visiting Programs for Child Well-Being was chosen because it is of particular interest to Child Welfare due to the connection between early child development and well-being.
 Home Visiting programs target at-risk families with children from birth to age five, the same population that is of interest to child welfare, and are viewed as early intervention strategies.
 Many county child welfare agencies in California have developed home visiting programs in partnership with their public health agencies with support from their First Five Commissions.
 These programs provide services and support that promote child well-being and strengthen families, with an indirect goal of preventing further involvement in Child Welfare services.

 Director, Federal Linkages